 The Enchanted Forest

 Scotland’s premier light and sound event uses the autumnal splendour of Faskally Wood as a natural backdrop to a glittering and original experience that is simply spectacular.
-Cosmos is the theme of The Enchanted Forest 2019 - inspired by the natural beauty and vastness of the skies above.
+Each year has a different theme.

-Nearby B&Bs - Northlands Bed and Breakfast in Pitlochry and Brae House by Aberfeldy
+Nearby B&Bs - Northlands Bed and Breakfast in Pitlochry and Brae House by Aberfeldy, Woodcroft House in Perth

 As spectacular as these light installations can be, nothing can rival the famous Northern Lights (also called the Aurora Borealis).
-The darker skies of autumn and winter give the best viewing conditions for these colourful merry dancers.
+The darker skies of autumn and winter (October - March) give the best viewing conditions for these colourful merry dancers.
 The frequency of sightings can depend on sunspot activity which is governed by an 11-year solar cycle.
+Generally the best chances to see them are in places with low light pollution such as the coastline around the Highlands and Islands.
 Numerous areas in Scotland have 'Dark Sky' status including Wester Ross in the north-west Highlands and the Galloway Forest in Dumfries & Galloway.
 The Tomintoul and Glenlivet area of the Cairngorms is the most northerly Dark Sky Park in the world (and the darkest in the UK).
 Moffat (in Dumfries & Galloway) is a Dark Sky Town thanks to special street lighting.
 On our web site you can read about Stargazing in Galloway.